When: Date and time TBC (until late)

 When is it and where?

-The art trail is live in Derby for ten weeks from 19 June – 28 August 2020.
+The art trail will be live in Derby for ten weeks during spring/summer (2021).
 We’ll be working out the trail route over the next few months, and expect to be able to tell you more about the sculpture locations soon.
 A map and mobile app will help people navigate around the trail.

 Why is the sculpture a ram?